florimondmanca/pygame-assets/README.md

 ## Installation

-Pygame Assets is available on PyPI, so use `pip` to install it:
+[In progress] Pygame Assets will soon be available on PyPI, so you will be able to use `pip` to install it:

 ```bash
 $ pip install pygame-assets